dickensas/smartlexer/README.md

 In case if the function name only needs to be replaced, then it is easy

-But, here the paramter 1 becomes 2 and 2 becomes 1
+But, here the parameter 1 becomes 2 and 2 becomes 1

 ## Template Methodology
 Currently experimenting with a compilcated JSON structure like a database